Docmosis/tornado-docker/README.md

 Please see your Java documentation for more information on the specifics of what these settings do.

+### Other Network Settings

+The following settings provide network specific adjustments:

+- `address.listent=<address>`
+  The network address on which to listen for requests.
+Defaults to all networks (0.0.0.0).

+- `keepAlive=true|false`
+  Specify whether to set keep alive on network connections.
+This useful in environments where network infrastructure agressively closes idle connections. (eg long running renders in Azure).
+Defaults to false.

 ### Enabling Email from Tornado

 - `mailEnabled`